 Having your own company offers numerous perks, but it also comes with a higher level of responsibility.
 Entrepreneurial individuals must keep accurate records of their income and expense for taxation purposes.
 They are also responsible for all aspects of their company operations which, for countless independent go-getters, is well worth the extra work and longer hours.

 One of the biggest signs of a growing and successful business is the hiring of staff.
-Employees are needed when you can no longer manage your organization’s workload on your own.
-But hiring help involves more than just asking others to do certain tasks.
+Employees are needed when you can no longer manage your organization’s workload on your own. hiring help involves more than just asking others to do certain tasks.
 Provincial and federal governments have regulations in place to protect people when working for others.
 Failing to understand or follow the mandated policies can cause many legal issues for your business.

 When you are looking for a reputable employment lawyer, such as Whitten & Lublin, it is important to understand the legislation regarding employee/employer relationships so you maintain a professional and legitimate working relationship.
 Some of the employee’s rights you need to be aware of include:

 1. Hours Worked and Overtime